-authority?
-State Secretariat for Migration (Asylum Department) 1,028 (497 in the area of asylum) Federal Department of Justice and Police ☐ Yes ⊠ No
+Name in English Number of staff Ministry responsible Is there any political interference possible by the responsible Minister with the decision making in individual cases by the first instance authority?
+State Secretariat for Migration (Asylum Department) cc.
+980 (cc.
+500 on asylum) Federal Department of Justice and Police ☐ Yes ⊠ No